slimtoolkit/slim/README.md

 `docker-slim` is a magic diet pill for your containers :) It will use static and dynamic analysis to create a skinny container for your app.

-### BASIC USE CASE

-1. Build a "fat"/unoptimized container for a python/ruby/node web app using a standard Dockerfile (with Ubuntu 14.04)
-2. Run DockerSlim to generate an optimized container

 ## CURRENT STATE

 It WORKS with the sample image (built from `sample_apps/node`).
 More testing needs to be done to see how it works with other images.